 CDA Partner Scholarships

-The Keaton Walker Scholarship benefits a student that is blind, low vision or has a physical disability.
+The Keaton Walker Scholarship and the Poulson Family Endowed Scholarship benefit a student that is blind, low vision or has a physical disability.
 Preference will be given to those students that are blind or low vision.
-The scholarship will be given at $500 - $1,000.
-(Download Application).

-The Craig H. Neilsen Foundation Scholarship is available to all eligible students with a Spinal Cord Injury who attend or plan to attend the University of Utah as undergraduates or in graduate school.
+CDA also offers the Craig H. Neilsen Foundation Scholarship.
+This scholarship is available to all eligible students with a Spinal Cord Injury who attend or plan to attend the University of Utah as undergraduates or in graduate school.
 The scholarship offers up to 100% of tuition for in-state students (and equivalent of 125% of in-state for non-residents) and includes supplemental funding for books and other eligible expenses.
-(Download Application).
+To apply, download the specific application here.

 All Center for Disability & Access Partner Scholarship recipients will be invited to attend the Center for Disability & Access Awards Luncheon, where they will be recognized.